yaposhanLiTaoye/DataSample-TestSuite/README.md

 # DataSample-and-Test-Suite
-This project is for generating a sequence that passs all the NIST test suite and TestU01 batteries and Hamano et al.'s new test but will be rejected by our proposed DM-1 and DM-2 test.
+This project is for generating a sequence that passs all the NIST test suite,  TestU01 batteries and Hamano et al.'s new test, but will be rejected by our proposed DM-1 and DM-2 test.

 ##1.
 Generate the Sample Sequence